dmitrymomot/gokit/semver/README.md

 if clientVersion.LessThan(apiMinVersion) {
     return errors.New("client version too old, please upgrade") }
+// Client version 2.1.3 is not less than minimum required 2.0.0, so this error won't be returned

 // Check compatibility with a version range minSupported := semver.MustParse("1.5.0")